Performance Pain and Sports Medicine

 The team at Performance Pain and Sports Medicine always explores every available conservative treatment first.
 Nonsurgical treatments for spinal stenosis include:

 If your spine pain persists despite treatment, the team may recommend surgery.
-They specialize in minimally invasive procedures like radiofrequency ablation, spinal cord stimulation, and endoscopic spine surgery.
+Minimally invasive procedures that also treat spinal stenosis:

 For advanced care of spinal stenosis, call the nearest Performance Pain and Sports Medicine office today.

 Spine Painmore info

 Nerve Painmore info